solodev/cloud-documentation/src/marketplace/items/Add Item/index.md

 # Add Item

-Adding an item in Solodev Cloud is a simple process, and can be completed in minutes.
+Adding an item in Solodev Cloud is a simple process and can be completed in minutes.

 <img src="../../../images/additem.jpg" alt="additem" style="width: 40%; display: block"></a>